Focus Areas

 Ten domains of protection

-These areas are not siloed — they are deeply interconnected.
-A defender facing transnational repression may simultaneously need asylum assistance, digital security support, and international advocacy.
-PHRD works across all ten to provide holistic protection.
+These areas are deeply interconnected.
+A defender facing transnational repression may simultaneously need asylum assistance, digital security support, and EU-level advocacy.
+PHRD works across all ten to provide holistic, EU-connected protection.

 01🛡️